BrunoMaucourt/Help-frog/README.md

 Code and illustrations of Help(frog) are distributed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

-This project include elements with different licenses.
+This project includes elements with different licenses.
 They are not property of Bruno Maucourt.

 - Font Magical story comes from [Gilar Studio](https://www.dafont.com/magical-story.font) and is free for personal use.